 She also works with the Office of the Provost and other stakeholders to identify and address barriers for women and underrepresented faculty.

-She started her career as an assistant professor in the College of Journalism and Communications at the University of Florida, U.S.A., where she was tenured and promoted to associate professor.
-She then moved to the Department of Telecommunications at Indiana University in Bloomington, U.S.A. and subsequently accepted a visiting fellowship with the Information and Communication Management Program at the National University of Singapore (NUS).
-She eventually became the head of that program and restructured it as the Department of Communications and New Media.
-Under her leadership, CNM became one of NUS’s most popular programs and in 2012 was rated as the third best in the world (QS Global University Rankings by Subject).
+She started her career as an assistant professor in the College of Journalism and Communications at the University of Florida, U.S.A., and then moved to the Department of Telecommunications at Indiana University in Bloomington, U.S.A. as an associate professor.
+She subsequently accepted a visiting fellowship with the Information and Communication Management Program at the National University of Singapore (NUS) and later became the head of that program and restructured it to found the Department of Communications and New Media.
+Under her leadership, CNM won over 24 teaching awards (Rivera won nine of those), became one of NUS’s most popular programs and in 2012 was rated as the third best in the world (QS Global University Rankings by Subject).

-Teaching areas: Intercultural communication, regulation of information and communication technologies (ICTs), new media and society, mobile media, internet regulation, computer/ICT-related crime and governance of ICTs.
+Teaching areas: Intercultural communication, mindful communication, regulation of information and communication technologies (ICTs), new media and society, mobile media, internet regulation, computer/ICT-related crime and governance of ICTs.

-Research areas: Intercultural communication, ICT policy, online privacy, e-government, and youth and new media appropriation in developing countries.
+Research areas: Intercultural communication, ICT policy, online privacy, e-government, and youth and new media appropriation in emerging economies.